 ZH: What inspires you and your work?

-I usually use ordinary people for portrait photography who are often friends and it has rarely occurred that I use professional models for portrait photo shoot.
+I usually use ordinary people for portrait photography who are often friends, and it has rarely occurred that I use professional models for a portrait photoshoot.

 ZH: How much do you see yourself through these portraits?

 Well, I would say the portraits I take are my inner sense and energy that exists and exchanges between me and the model at that moment in which I record and share it with my audience.

 ZH: How important is Post-Processing to your works?
 How much technology do you use in your work?

 We live in a period that technology is advancing at such a fast pace.
 Obviously, part of my job is being done with a computer and in my opinion, post-processing should be considered as an art and profession by itself.

 There are a few but Helmut Newton is the photographer who has always been a role model for me since I have a strong connection with his work and style.
 Other names are Richard Avedon, Paolo Roversi, Annie Leibovitz, Peter Lindbergh.

 ZH: When conceptualizing ideas for new photos, what is your creative process like?